-As respects consistency, the actuary would, for example, ensure that the insurance contract liabilities provide consistently for cash flow gross of reinsurance and reinsurance cash flow, except that reinsurance cash flow would also take account of the financial condition of the reinsurer.
+- In the aggregate, the insurance contract liabilities and those separate items are consistent and avoid omission and double counting; and - The separate reporting of those items does not affect the insurer's capital. - .18 As respects consistency, the actuary would, for example, ensure that the cash flows included in the insurance contract liabilities and the reinsurance cash flows in respect of the same policies are estimated based on consistent assumptions, except that reinsurance cash flows would also take account of the financial condition of the reinsurer. - .19 As respects double counting and omission, the actuary would, for example, ensure that - No asset is allocated more than once to support liabilities; and - The provision for asset depreciation included in the insurance contract liabilities does not duplicate any provision for asset depreciation deducted from the asset side of the statement of financial position.

-As respects double counting and omission, the actuary would, for example, ensure that the same assets are not allocated twice to support liabilities, and provision for asset depreciation (C-1 risk) in valuing the insurance contract liabilities does not duplicate any provision for asset depreciation deducted from the asset side of the balance sheet.
+Relevant insurance contracts

-Relevant policies
+- .20 At the calculation date, the relevant contracts for the valuation include - Policies that are in force at that date; - policies which, at that date, the insurer is committed to issue; and - Policies that were in force prior to that date which could generate cash flow after that date.

-- The relevant policies for the valuation are those that are in force at the balance sheet date, including those whose issue is then committed, or that were in force earlier and that will generate cash flow after the balance sheet date.
-There are no amounts included in insurance contract liabilities in the financial statements in respect of other policies expected to be issued after that date, whether or not they are expected to be profitable. - 19 There usually are both premium liabilities and claim liabilities in respect of policies that are in force at the balance sheet date.
-There may be reinsurance recoverables in respect of insurance contracts that are in force at the balance sheet date.
+There are no amounts included in insurance contract liabilities in the financial statements in respect of other policies expected to be issued after the calculation date, whether or not they are expected to be profitable.

-There may be claim liabilities in respect of policies that are not in force at the balance sheet date as a result of outstanding claims incurred while they were in force.
-There may be premium liabilities in respect of those policies as a result of the right of policy owners to reinstate them, or of their unpaid retrospective premium, commission, and similar adjustments, experience rating refunds, and subrogation and salvage.
+- .21 There usually are both premium liabilities and claim liabilities in respect of policies that are in force at the calculation date.
+There may be reinsurance recoverables in respect of insurance contracts that are in force at the calculation date. - .22 There may be claim liabilities in respect of policies that are not in force at the calculation date as a result of outstanding claims incurred while they were in force.
+There may be premium liabilities in respect of those policies as a result of the right of policy owners to reinstate them, or of their unpaid - Retrospective premium, commission, and similar adjustments; - Experience rating refunds; and - Subrogation and salvage.

-There may be reinsurance recoverables related to policies that are not in force at the balance sheet date as a result of outstanding claims incurred while they were in force.
+There may be reinsurance recoverables related to policies that are not in force at the calculation date as a result of outstanding claims incurred while they were in force.